Pay It Forward (novel): Plot summary

-When the one and only twelve-year-old Trevor McKinney begins seventh grade in Atascadero, California, his social studies teacher, Reuben St Clair, gives the class an assignment to devise and put into action a plan that will change the world for the better.
+When twelve-year-old Trevor McKinney begins seventh grade in Atascadero, California, his social studies teacher, Reuben St Clair, gives the class an assignment to devise and put into action a plan that will change the world for the better.
 Trevor's plan is a charitable program based on the networking of good deeds.
 He calls his plan "Pay It Forward", which means the recipient of a favor does a favor for three others.
 However, it needs to be a major favor that the receiver cannot complete themselves.

 Trevor first begins by helping Jerry, a jobless man who was unable to find a home.
 However, he seemingly forgets to complete three favors and ends up in prison.
-Next, Trevor directly helps his social studies teacher, Mr. Reuben St. Clair.
+Next, Trevor directly helps Mr. St. Clair.
 Finally, he helps Mrs. Greenberg, who eventually dies.
 But without Trevor's knowledge, Mrs. Greenberg had helped three friends by giving them $8,333 in her will.
 One of them, Matt, meets an injured gangster in an alleyway, named Sidney G. Matt told him about Pay It Forward but told him not to do it.
 After helping the man, it turns out that gangster helped another man, who also spared the life of his lifetime rival as his favor.
 Trevor dies after being stabbed by a skinhead whose companions were assaulting two gay men, Gordie and Sandy.

 Seeing the chain, Chris Chandler, a reporter, connects the dots and finds Trevor.
-Even further, Trevor's mother, whose father had left, strikes a relationship with Mr. St. Clair, Trevor's Social Studies teacher, and Jerry is heard from again, helping a lady not to commit suicide.
-The novel details how Trevor's "Pay It Forward" attempts are successful or not successful and how some of the "Pay It Forward" chains result happenings such as Trevor meeting the President, and Trevor's untimely death, which was made by one last person to help in his Pay It Forward 'project' which soon turned into "The Movement".
+Even further, Trevor's mother, whose father had left, strikes up a relationship with Mr. St. Clair, and Jerry is heard from again, helping a lady not to commit suicide.
+The novel details how Trevor's "Pay It Forward" attempts are successful or not successful and how some of the "Pay It Forward" chains result in happenings such as Trevor meeting the President, and Trevor's untimely death, which was made by one last person to help in his Pay It Forward 'project' which soon turned into "The Movement".